For chairs with style and durability, it's hard to beat metal.

 In contrast, pieces that are considered to be vintage will be newer, from the Art Deco period (for now) through midcentury modern.
 To be truly vintage, the piece must have a high level of design and construction and have long-term appeal.

-And therein lie the benefits of choosing antiques and vintage furniture: These pieces have stood the test of time, are sturdy and make beautiful—as well as useful—investment pieces.
+And therein lie the benefits of choosing antiques and vintage furniture pieces.
+These pieces have stood the test of time, are sturdy and make beautiful—as well as useful—investment pieces.

 Antique kitchen chairs are most often constructed of solid wood and are unpainted, although you may find some antique chairs made of wrought iron.